mrsilver76/plex-autoshutdown/README.md

 Using `7200` as an example, if you turn back on your Plex server at (say) 1am, then it will not attempt to turn the server back off again until 3am, even if you stop using it at 1:30am.

+> :warning: If you set this value too low, then your server may turn off very quickly after you have turned it back on.

 ### PLEX_TOKEN

 The script uses the Plex API in order to determine whether or not anything is streaming.
 To do this, it needs a token to use for authentication.
 There are instructions on how to find the token for your Plex server at https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/